SymbolixAU/geojsonsf/README.md

 ### What’s the benefit of ‘atomising’?

-It’s useful for when you work with geospatial databsaes and want an individual record for each individual feature.
+It’s useful for when you work with geospatial databases and want an individual record for each individual feature.

 ### What happens if you don’t `atomise`?